 When it is time to move on from marriage and make a new start, a Separation Agreement should be obtained.
 The Separation Agreement is a legally binding contract settling all issues including those related to the children, support, and property.

 If you have children, you must prove to the judge that you have resolved child support issues by agreement or order before a divorce will be granted.
 For this reason, it is desirable to have a Separation Agreement in place.

 You can reach the terms to be included in a Separation Agreement through your own negotiations, through mediation or through the Collaborative Process.
 Often court cases are also resolved using a Separation Agreement.

 If you cannot reach an agreement, you may have to go to court to get an order from a judge.
 We try to avoid court when possible because it is more expensive.
-If our client’s rights are not being respected or the other person is just completely unreasonable, court may be the only option.
+If our client’s rights are not being respected or the other person is just completely unreasonable, the court may be the only option.

 Here are the typical costs associated with each of these choices.

 - Simple uncontested separation agreements where you reach an agreement on your own or with the help of a mediator are the least expensive.
 They typically range in cost from $3,000 to $7,000.

 - If you cannot reach an agreement on your own, the Collaborative Process is usually the most cost-effective option.
 Most collaborative cases range from $4,000 to $20,000 depending on the number of meetings needed to reach an agreement.